 In 1993 the Center adopted its new name, the Center for Social and Community Development.
 Faculty and staff felt that this name better described the focus of the Center which was to combine the community development process with social problem solving by increasing citizen participation and engaging all sectors of a community in the development of solutions to the targeted population.
 A vital role played by the Center was the linking of University resources with organizations that promote the early identification and eradication of pressing social issues.

 In 2005, the Center became independent of the School of Social Work under its new name, the Center for Children and Families.
 The Center continued many of the Programs previously held under the Center for Social and Community Development while adding new programs.

 In 2006, under new administration at the School of Social Work, the Center was brought back under the auspices of the School and was given the interim title of Office of Professional Development and Research.
 Under this new office, additional programs were founded.

 In July of 2007, the Institute for Families was officially created under Dean Richard L. Edwards of the School of Social Work.
+Dr. Allison Blake was hired as IFF's first Director.
 At this time three faculty-led research centers, The Center on Violence against Women and Children, the Center for International Social Work, and the Center for Gambling Studies were created under the Institute.
 All programs and services under the Office of Professional Development and Research were also retained in the new Institute.
 In the following year, a fourth faculty-led entity was added, the Center for Nonprofit Management and Governance.

-At present, the Institute for Families employs over 80 employees, including 7 faculty members, and 22 part time employees, including 12 MSW and PhD students.
-Annually, the Institute also serves as a field placement for several MSW students from the School of Social Work.
+In 2011, current executive director Andy Germak was hired to replace Dr. Blake.
+At present, the Institute for Families employs over 80 employees, 7 faculty members, 20 part time employees, 5 PhD students, and several hundred external consultants.
+Annually, the Institute also serves as a field placement for various MSW students from the School of Social Work.